Home of the Michael Vaughan Cricket Academy

 Welcome to Sheffield Collegiate Cricket Club.One of the oldest established clubs in the area based at Abbeydale Park Sheffield, with excellent playing facilities on both our grounds on the same site.

 The men's first team play in the prestigious ECB Yorkshire League.
 We operate four further teams on Saturdays together with Sunday and midweek teams.
-The second team play in South Yorkshire League Division 1 after promotion last year with the third team playing in Division 4.
+The second team play in South Yorkshire League Division 1 with the third team playing in Division 3.
 In the Yorkshire and Derbyshire League our Vice Presidents XI play in Division 2 and our Yorkshire and Derbyshire Second team play in Division 5.

-On Sundays the Mansfield team again occupy a spot in the Premier division and the Midweek Massive play in Division 1 of the Midweek League.
+On Sundays the Mansfield team will again occupy a spot in the Premier division and the Midweek Massive will play in Division 1 of the Midweek League as they defend the title they won in 2014.

 The Michael Vaughan Cricket Academy (MVCA) is based at Abbeydale Park welcoming boys and girls from aged 6 upwards each Friday evening.
-The MVCA will start on Friday 18th April 2014 and run throughout the summer - see our main website for further details.
+The MVCA will start on Friday 17th April 2015 and will run throughout the summer - see our main website for further details.
 The MVCA is the entrance to our Junior section which operates twelve teams in all, from U9 through to U17, competing in the Ben Jessop Sheffield Junior League.
-2013 saw SCCC run an all girls team for the first time at U13 level and this continues in 2014.

 SCCC has recently be re-accredited under the ECB Clubmark scheme and is also a Focus Club.
 Children of all ages and ability are encouraged to come and join us to take an active part in the game of Cricket.